gastonlucero/scalaAwsLambda/README.md

 * jdk 1.8.0_112
 * scala 2.12

-The project have java and scala packages
+The project have java and scala packages and have two simple examples to play with lambdas

 Java package is under **src/main/java/lambda** with one class **RandomHelloWorld**, that have the method `handleJava`